 As the silicone degrades and breaks down, water, dirt, and debris become trapped inside, and speed up the process.
 From the outside, after a while, the silicone will no longer appear clear or white, but dark and dirty.

-At this point, it’s no longer effectively sealing the shower, you may notice leaks, and the silicone needs to be replaced.
+At this point, it’s no longer effectively sealing the shower, you may notice leaks, and the silicone needs to replace.

 These materials are much more resistant to constant water and will hold up against the regular flow of water for a much longer time.

-Any silicone sealant that is used in the installation of wall channels is covered, minimising its exposure to water and protecting it from degradation and the growth of mould.
+Any silicone sealant that uses in the installation of wall channel cover, minimizing its exposure to water and protecting it from degradation and the growth of mould.